NoMore201/googleplay-api/README.md

 * ac2dm authentication with checkin and device info upload
 * updated search and download calls
-* using headers of a Nexus 6P.
-Add you own device under `device.properties` file
+* select the device you want to fake from a list of pre-defined values (check `device.properties`) (defaults to a OnePlus One)

 # Usage
-Check the test.py module for a simple example.
+Check `test.py` for a simple example.

 An important note about login function:
 ```